“My perspective matured, informed less by pain and more by understanding.” Bob Terry, Struggling Toward Hope: Life After the Death of a Spouse

 I longed to be understood.
 I needed people to sense the depth of my loss.
-I wasn’t looking for pity, but I was seeking to plumb the depths of my loss to heal.
+I wasn’t looking for pity, but I was seeking to plumb the depths of my loss in order to heal.
 And when I met another person who had experienced some level of loss, it was a huge step forward.
 The danger lies in the next step.
 The danger lies in the subtle connection based on shared feelings.
 “She gets me,” you may be tempted to say.
 “Finally, someone who cares for me,” you might think.
 Your heart takes a step closer.
 You mistake the emotional connection surrounding grief for an emotional connection signifying love.
 In essence, you’re blinded.
 At least momentarily.
 This is not to say love cannot be born between two grieving people in a healthy manner, but it is to say we should be on guard.

 “It is possible both to accept and to endure loneliness without bitterness when there is a vision of glory beyond.”
 Elizabeth Elliot, The Path of Loneliness

 Beware and be on guard surrounding the emotional connection with another grieving person.
 John Flavel says, in Facing Grief, “When it is a dark hour of trouble with us, then is [Satan’s] fittest season to tempt…our suffering time is his busiest working time.”
 Be wise.
 Be alert.
 Be careful.
 Be afraid of your own feelings.
 Be guarded.